Identifying the Internal Challenges and Barriers to Project Portfolio Management Adoption

 2. Appropriate Sponsorship

 You will need to become an ‘evangelist’ for Project Portfolio Management, with an ‘executive sponsored guardian angel’.
 Ensure executives have a complete understanding of benefits and how PPM affects them personally.
 Executive Summaries are a great way to achieve this along with developing a PPM Business Case.

 3. Project Management Maturity

-Organisational project management maturity will play a key role.
-The more mature the organisations project management capability, the more ready will the business be to adopt PPM.
+Organizational project management maturity will play a key role.
+The more mature the organizations project management capability, the more ready will the business be to adopt PPM.